History of Pat McAfee in Timeline

 In August 2020, Pat McAfee and DAZN parted ways due to McAfee's disdain for FCC regulations on terrestrial radio.

-In September 2020, The Pat McAfee Show moved to Sirius XM's Mad Dog Sports Radio and is also broadcast live on YouTube.
+In September 2020, The Pat McAfee Show moved to Sirius XM's Mad Dog Sports Radio, broadcasting from 12 to 3 pm on weekdays.
+The show is also broadcast live on YouTube.

-During the 2020 NFL season, fans began pushing for Pat McAfee to come out of retirement to play for his hometown Pittsburgh Steelers.
+During the 2020 NFL season, there was fan speculation about Pat McAfee coming out of retirement to play for the Pittsburgh Steelers, who were struggling with their punting.

 2020: Donation to the Barstool Fund

-In 2020, Pat McAfee served as a sideline reporter for some of the XFL games.
+In 2020, Pat McAfee worked as a sideline reporter for some XFL games.

-March 2021: Revival of The Best Wrestling Show
+March 2021: Revival and Renaming of Wrestling Podcast

-In March 2021, Pat McAfee Inc. (PMI) brought back The Best Wrestling Show, formerly known as Wrasslin' With Sports Entertainment.
+In March 2021, Pat McAfee Inc. brought back The Best Wrestling Show, formerly known as Wrasslin' With Sports Entertainment, a wrestling podcast.
+However, the podcast was short-lived due to the departure of Mike Mansury and low viewership.

 On April 16, 2021, WWE announced that Pat McAfee had been moved to the SmackDown brand, serving as color commentator alongside Michael Cole.